-As of 2021, Löwenzahn sells three organic baby formulas with milk sourced only from organic (and of course non-GMO) European farms.
+As of this year, Löwenzahn sells three organic baby formulas with milk sourced only from organic (and of course non-GMO) European farms.
 The founders Liz and Carmen pride themselves on using only high quality organic materials, achieving EU organic certification and conducting independent laboratory tests, and showing consistently high traceability of their ingredients.

 But is it worthy of inclusion on our list of the best organic baby formulas?
 Let's find out!

 We are always a bit skeptical about newcomers to the organic infant and toddler formula market, and Löwenzahn Organics is no exception!

 Full disclosure, Löwenzahn reached out to us to offer free samples for testing.
 The samples are pictured above, provided in infant (0+ months) and two follow-on varieties (6+ months and 10+ months).

 To review the Löwenzahn Organics formulas, we tested them ourselves with infants and a toddler, and consulted with a developmental nutritionist to assess ingredients and nutritional contents relative to USA guidelines.

 Spoiler alert, we are impressed with this new addition to organic infant formulas, and think it holds a lot of potential.
 Löwenzahn has done a great job with their formula, and we find their products very high quality and well-accepted and tolerated by infants and toddlers.
 We appreciated the inclusion of omega-3 and omega-6 fatty acids (DHA, ARA) and prebiotics (galacto-oligosaccharides, GOS), and some parents will be happy about the exclusion of fish oil as a fatty acid source.